andrewhessler/paint-by-algo/README.md

 # Bevy Pathfinder

-`Path`finding looked like a fun project.
+Pathfinding looked like a fun project.
 Figured I'd use it to learn Bevy.

 ## How to run
 `cargo run`